lab-paper-code/side/README.md

   <img align="center" width="50%" src="figures/TS-Trie_structure.jpg"></img>
 </p>
 TS-trie is an trie-based indexing scheme that enables efficient spatiotemporal query by utilizing binary trie and single binary index data composed of spatial and temporal information.
 It involves encoding a one-dimensional indexing key by using the time information as a prefix and connecting it with the spatial information.
 Furthermore, it offers high compression efficiency, effectively utilizing space, and reducing costs incurred during indexing management and maintenance processes.
-Currently TS-trie provides spatiotemporal indexing on top of the general NoSQL database and capable of handling spatiotemporal range, k-NN, Top-k, and trajectory similarity query functionalities.
+Currently TS-trie provides spatiotemporal indexing on top of the general NoSQL database and capable of handling spatiotemporal range, k-NN, and trajectory similarity query functionalities.

 ## Settings